UNIVERSITY OF SZEGED

 c) Conference presentations (individually authored or co-authored presentation or poster presentation listed in the conference program)

-poster presentation in Hungarian 1
+poster presentation in mother tongue 1

-poster presentation in a foreign language 2
+poster presentation in a second/foreign language 2

-oral conference presentation in Hungarian 4
+oral conference presentation in mother tongue 4

 d) Paper published or accepted for publication

-paper in Hungarian 4
+paper in mother tongue 4

-paper in a foreign language 5
+paper in a second/foreign language 5

 e) Teaching (one one-hour seminar course of 14 weeks: 2 credits; a maximum of 8 credits per semester, and a total of 48 credits as per University of Szeged Regulations of Doctoral Studies and Conferring the Doctoral Degree).